App Logs

 Slug Reservation & Cooling-Off Period

-How mctx reserves subdomains after server deletion.
+How mctx reserves subdomains after App deletion.
 7-day cooling-off period on production, DNS hijacking protection, and test environment behavior.